Bwilliamson55/n8n-nodes-meilisearch/README.md

 ### Documents
 - **Add or Replace Documents** - Add new documents or replace existing ones in an index
+  - Optional: Wait for task completion with configurable polling
+  - Optional: Primary key field mapping for flexible document structures
 - **Add or Update Documents** - Add new documents or update existing ones (partial updates)
+  - Optional: Wait for task completion with configurable polling
+  - Optional: Primary key field mapping for flexible document structures
 - **Delete Batch of Documents** - Delete multiple documents by their UIDs
 - **Delete All Documents** - Remove all documents from an index
-- **Get Documents** - Retrieve multiple documents with pagination support
+- **Get Documents** - Retrieve multiple documents with pagination and filtering support
 - **Get One Document** - Retrieve a single document by its UID

 ### General